Georgetown Utilities & Customer Care

 FAQ – Billing and Service

 The City of Georgetown provides electric, water, sewer, garbage, and stormwater drainage (or some combination, thereof) to most addresses inside the city limits.
-We also provide some of these services to locations in our extraterritorial jurisdiction (ETJ.)
+We also provide some of these services to locations outside our extra territorial jurisdiction (ETJ.)
 You may call Customer Care at 512-930-3640 to find out what utilities are provided to a particular location.

 How do I connect or disconnect my utilities?